Summary

 req.end();

-For this input datatype, you would provide the name of the event forwarder, and the Kafka producer configuration used to forward events.
+For the input, you would provide the name of the event forwarder, and the Kafka producer configuration used to forward events.
 These are listed and explained, along with other parameters, in the table below:

 ParameterTypeRequiredDefaultStabilityDescription